Winter Fun: Top Free Things to Do in Oklahoma

 Red Earth Museum

 Enjoy a dose of culture this winter season and evade the outdoor chill at the Red Earth Museum in downtown Oklahoma City.
 Treat yourself to an afternoon filled with American Indian artwork, pottery and one-of-a-kind exhibitions.
-As an added bonus, this much-loved museum will offer extended hours, refreshments and entertainment every Thursday in December as part of the city’s Downtown in December celebration.
+As an added bonus, this much-loved museum will offer an Open House on December 7th, including refreshments around the Native Christmas tree and a chance to freely browse the gallery and gift shop.

 Martin Park Nature Center